espocrm/documentation/docs/user-guide/emails.md

 ## Email Filters

-Administrator can create global email filters to skip not desirable emails.
+Administrator can create global Email Filters to skip not desirable emails.
 They are available at Administration > Email Filters.

-Regular user can create email filters for their Personal Email Accounts or for their entire inbox.
-They are available at Emails > dropdown in top-right corner > Filters.
+Regular user can create Email Filters for their Personal Email Accounts or for their entire inbox.
+They are available at: Emails > dropdown in top-right corner > Filters.

 There are two types of filters:

-* Skip – email will be put in *Trash* or not imported if filter is related to Personal Email Account;
+* Skip – email will be put in *Trash* or not imported if the filter is related to a Personal Email Account;
-* Put in Folder – imported emails will be put into specified user's folder automatically.
+* Put in Folder – imported emails will be put into a specified user's folder automatically.

 ## Email Templates

-Email templates are available at Emails > dropdown in top-right corner > Email Templates.
-They can be used both for mass email sending and for regular emails. `One-off` checkbox means that email template supposed to be used only once, what is usual for email marketing.
+Email Templates are available at: Emails > dropdown in top-right corner > Email Templates.
+They can be used both for Mass Email sending and for regular emails. *One-off* checkbox means that the email template is supposed to be used only once, what is usual for email marketing.

 It's possible to use placeholders in email template's body and subject e.g. {Account.name}, {Person.emailAddress}.
 They will be replaced with values of a Parent record.

-You can use additional reserved placeholders in template body: `{optOutUrl}` and `{optOutLink}`.
+You can use additional reserved placeholders in the template body: `{optOutUrl}` and `{optOutLink}`.

 ```
 <a href="{optOutUrl}">Unsubscribe</a>
 ```

-This is unsubscribe link for mass email.
+This is an unsubscribe link for Mass Email.

 The list of available additional placeholders: